abpframework/abp/docs/en/Features.md

 ABP Feature system is used to **enable**, **disable** or **change the behavior** of the application features **on runtime**.

-The runtime value for a feature can simply be a `boolean`, like enabled (`true`) or disabled (`false`).
-However, you can store **any kind** of runtime value for feature.
+The runtime value for a feature is generally a `boolean` value, like `true` (enabled) or `false` (disabled).
+However, you can get/set **any kind** of value for feature.

 Feature system was originally designed to control the tenant features in a **multi-tenant** application.
-However, it is **extensible** and capable of determining features by any condition.
+However, it is **extensible** and capable of determining the features by any condition.

 > The feature system is implemented with the [Volo.Abp.Features](https://www.nuget.org/packages/Volo.Abp.Features) NuGet package.
 Most of the times you don't need to manually [install it](https://abp.io/package-detail/Volo.Abp.Features) since it comes pre-installed with the [application startup template](Startup-Templates/Application.md).

 ## Checking for the Features

-Before starting to explain how to define features, let's see how to check a feature in your application code.
+Before explaining to define features, let's see how to check a feature value in your application code.

 ### RequiresFeature Attribute

-`[RequiresFeature]` attribute (defined in the `Volo.Abp.Features` namespace) is used to declaratively check if a feature is enabled or not.
+`[RequiresFeature]` attribute (defined in the `Volo.Abp.Features` namespace) is used to declaratively check if a feature is `true` (enabled) or not.
 It is a useful shortcut for the `boolean` features.

 **Example: Check if the "PDF Reporting" feature enabled**